Questions About VMAP?

 • New Year’s Eve and Day

 Any other holiday closings will be communicated to registered PCPs with at least one week’s advance notice.
+Note that closings may be adjusted around the major holidays listed above.

 We would love to have you be a part of our VMAP network!
 Our care navigators will refer families to mental health providers in their communities based on location, specialty, participation with the patient’s insurance, and availability.
 To join our network, please go to our Mental Health Providers page to find out how to connect with Unite Virginia.